Small-loss bounds for online learning with partial information: Semi-bandits, contextual bandits, and shifting comparators

+\begin{proof}[Proof of Theorem~\ref{thm:green_ix_shifting}] The proof copies the one of Theorem~\ref{thm:green_ix} for each interval when the comparator is fixed (using the two above lemmas instead of their non-interval-based analogues) and then summing the bounds for all the $1+K(f)$ comparators. \end{proof}

-\begin{remark} In the above we assumed that the full information algorithm was Noisy Hedge which satisfies the shifting approximate regret in the full-information case.
+\begin{remark} In the black-box reduction we assumed that the full information algorithm was Noisy Hedge (or another shifting full-information algorithm) which satisfies the shifting approximate regret in the full-information case.
 The reason why the small noise there was essential was to establish that, at the time of the switch of comparator, the new comparator arm does not have too low probability.
-However, this is directly offered by freezing since the cumulative estimated losses stay close to each other and therefore the probability of no arm becomes very small.
-This shows one more property of freezing: achieving directly shifting guarantees for partial information even when applied on full information algorithms without this property. \end{remark}
+However, our result on GREEN-IX demonstrates that this is also directly offered by freezing without adding such noise.
+The reason behind this result is that freezing offers an alternative way to ensure that the probability of each arm (prior to freezing) does not become too small.
+This shows one more property of freezing: achieving directly shifting guarantees for partial information even when applied on full information algorithms without this property.
+In fact, the resulting bounds have optimal dependence on $\epsilon$.
+We note that these bounds do not extend to small-loss bounds when we do not know the number of changes in the sequence (as we cannot tune $\epsilon$ appropriately).
+However, as we discuss in the next paragraph, the approximate regret guarantees are, in fact, what is needed in game-theoretic settings. \end{remark}